Entering a house without permission, UK

 Section 8 eviction notice

 Nevertheless, events don’t always go to plan, but that’s where we can help.
-At Alan Boswell, we provide award winning landlord insurance that can mitigate your financial losses.
+At Alan Boswell Group, we provide award-winning landlord insurance that can mitigate your financial losses.
 To find out more about what we offer, head to our landlord insurance hub or call a member of the team direct on 01603 216399.